williamc6272/sep10-freedom-project/README.md

 For my project, I chose the topic of **Forensic Science**.

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **Forensic Science Technology** in order to help me make my website.
 I also independently studied forensic science to gather information and help me create my site.
+This research helped me create a site that is informative, engaging, and visually appealing.
+It also allowed me to better understand how forensic technology is used in the real world.
+Throughout the process, I wrote blogs about everything I learned in forensic science, which helped me organize my research, reflect on new ideas, and track my progress over time.
+Overall, this project strengthened my ability to organize information, design a functional website, and communicate complex ideas in a simple way.

 ## Links